Who Should Be Trustee of Your Revocable TrustJacksonville Estate Planning Attorneys Provide Answers

 But that may be exactly what you want.
 One reason why many trusts are set up, and a corporate trustee chosen, is to keep a beneficiary from getting the money until Mom and Dad (or whoever set up the trust) intended.

 However, if you are concerned about a corporate trustee being too impersonal, you can always name a family member or close friend to act with them as co-trustee.
+Just remember that the question of who should be the trustee of your revocable trust can ultimately determine whether your planning is followed as you expect.

 13. Is a corporate trustee expensive?